Electrochemical marking and etching – easy and convenient way to mark/etch stainless steel and other types of metal surfaces

 Part tracking and identification are also prescribed by law in a growing number of industries.

-Marking / etching methods and techniques
+Marking/etching methods and techniques

 - LASER MARKING AND ETCHING

-This method includes emission of focused light beams artificially amplified to provide desired results on the metal surface.
+This method includes the emission of focused light beams artificially amplified to provide desired results on the metal surface.

 Laser marking and etching machines differ in terms of size and type – Fiber, Carbon-dioxide (CO2) and Ultraviolet (UV) are just some of the variations.

 They all provide fast, clear and consistent results on metal surfaces.
-However, you also have to be ready for a substantial capital investment due to high price of most quality models.
+However, you also have to be ready for a substantial capital investment due to the high price of most quality models.

 - DOT PEEN(ING) is primarily an engraving process done through a specialized stylus which creates a dotted pattern/design on the surface of the metal.

 The stylus is controlled pneumatically or electromechanically.
-Dot Peen method is mostly applied on thicker metal surfaces where a contact with the stylus will not cause deformation.
+Dot Peen method is mostly applied on thicker metal surfaces where contact with the stylus will not cause deformation.